 As material specifications, technical criteria and County polices change to meet new needs and changing technology, it will become necessary to revise and update this manual.
-The County's procedure for making revisions which includes issuing technical bulletins, accepting public comments, and requesting Design Deviation Memorandum can be previewed on the County's website at HCGFLGov.net.
+The County's procedure for making revisions includes issuing technical bulletins, approving comments received by the public, and updating the manual during the bi-annual update cycle occurring on odd-numbered years.
 In addition, you can submit comments and suggestions for changes to the manual using the online "Comment on Public Utilities/Public Works Technical Publications" form located on the County's website.